isomorfeus/isomorfeus-preact/docs/lucid_component.md

 #### Store
 This component is like a Preact::Component and in addition to it, allows do manage its state conveniently over redux using a simple DSL:
-- `store` - works similar like the components state, but manages the components state with redux
 - `class_store` - allows to have a class state, when changing this state, all instances of the components class render
 - `app_store` - allows to access application state, when changing this state, all instances that have requested the same variables, will render.